u3a-siteworks-development/u3a-siteworks-configuration/readme.txt

 * The login screen is replaced with a customised u3a branded version
 * The capabilities to edit and publish pages is added to the 'Author' role
 * Menu position of Independent Analytics plugin (if present) is moved from default
+* The word 'u3a' is added at the end of the HTML page title unless already present in the text, or the constant U3A_NO_TITLE_CHANGE is defined
+* A cautionary notice is shown on the Add New Plugin page unless the constant U3A_NO_ADD_PLUGIN_NOTICE is defined

 = Performance related =
 * Removes unnecessary elements from the HTML head section